Roland Doré (sculptor)

-Roland Doré was a 17th-century sculptor and his workshop or "atelier" produced many sculptures for the enclos paroissiaux or "parish church enclosure or closes" of Brittany.
+Roland Doré was a 17th-century sculptor and his workshop or "atelier" produced many sculptures for the enclos paroissiaux or "parish closes" of Brittany.
 In particular his work can be seen on calvaries and in the church's south porch.
 He was born in 1616 and died in 1660.
 Little detail of his life is known but it is recorded that he practised as an architect in Landerneau, as well as running his workshop, and was recorded as calling himself the "Sculpteur du Roi" (The King's sculptor).
 His works, all of an ecclesiastical nature, are mainly located in Léon and the north of Cornouaille.
 They can be taken as works by Doré's workshop rather than just by Doré himself.
 Brittany is particularly rich in calvaries, some of a very elaborate nature.
 In most cases the calvary involves both the crucifixion cross and side crosses or gibbets bearing the good and the bad robbers.
 Below this, on the crosspieces, were statues of those present at the crucifixion.
 A feature of Breton calvaries is that most of the statues were carved as a pair (géminées in French) and effectively back to back.
 Doré's output was prodigious and he worked on nine monuments in Saint-Thégonnec, five in Logonna-Daoulas and four in the parish of Plougastel-Daoulas.
 He also received four commissions to work in Hanvec, three in Guiclan, Irvillac and Lampaul-Guimiliau and two commissions in Cléden-Cap-Sizun, Hôpital-Camfrout, Landerneau, La Martyre, Plabennec, Pleyben, Plogonnec, Saint-Nic, Saint-Servais and Saint-Urbain.

 Main works

-Brittany is divided into five regions, Côtes-d'Armor, Finistère, Ille et Vilaine, Loire Atlantique and Morbihan.
-Dore's works will here be recorded per region and for Finistère a further subdivision into its arrondissements of Morlaix, Châteaulin, Quimper and Brest.
+Brittany is divided into five departments: Côtes-d'Armor, Finistère, Ille-et-Vilaine, Loire-Atlantique and Morbihan.
+Dore's works will here be recorded per department and for Finistère a further subdivision into its arrondissements of Morlaix, Châteaulin, Quimper and Brest.